 Once a nurse, always a nurse.
-But what if you have come to the conclusion that you don’t actually want to work as a nurse anymore?
+But what if you have concluded that you don’t want to work as a nurse anymore?

 Even though you don’t want to practice nursing at the bedside anymore, it doesn’t mean that you lose the RN title after your name.

-In fact, you may have already spent many years in the profession, working on several different units, while adding new specialties and certifications to your resume along the way.
+You may have already spent many years in the profession, working on several different units while adding new specialties and certifications to your resume along the way.